SAP-samples/kyma-runtime-extension-samples/tum-hands-on-tutorial/README.md

 10. In the logs you can see that a SQL command was executed.

-Congrats, you finished this tutorial! 🥳
+Congrats, you finished this tutorial! 🥳 If you are done exploring SAP BTP for now, please click on "Delete Trial Account" to save resources. 🌱